-Generally, the deep sea areas where cold water corals may be found are projected to be exposed to multiple climate hazards in the 21st century because of the projected ocean warming, oxygen loss, and decrease in POC flux (Table 5.5) under scenarios of greenhouse gas emissions.
-The average changes in these climate hazards for coral-water corals are projected to be almost halved under RCP2.6 relative to RCP8.5 (Table 5.5).
-Under RCP8.5, 95 \pm 2% (95% CI) of cold-water coral habitats are projected to experience animal biomass decline ($-8.6 \pm 2.0\%$) globally by 2091-2100 relative to 2006-2015, driven by a projected 21 \pm 9% drop in POC flux (medium confidence) (Jones et al. 2014).
-However, nutritional co-reliance of cold-water corals on zooplankton (Höfer et al. 2018) and carbon fixation by symbiotic microbes (Middelburg et al. 2015), is not incorporated into the models, adding uncertainty to these estimates.
-Regionally, suitable habitat for coral-water corals in the NE Atlantic is projected to decrease with multiple climatic hazards (warming, acidification, decreases in oxygen and POC flux) under RCP8.5 for 2081-2100 (FAO, 2019), with up to 98% loss of suitable habitat by 2099 due to shoaling aragonite saturation horizons.
-In the Southern hemisphere, a tolerance threshold of 7°C and decline of aragonite saturation below that required for survival (Ω{arag} <0.84) can cause large loss of cold water corals habitat (Solenosmilia variabilis) on seamounts off Australia and New Zealand under future projections of warming and acidification to 2099 at RCP4.5 and nearly complete loss under RCP8.5 (Thresher et al. 2015).
+Generally, the deep-sea areas where cold-water corals may be found are projected to be exposed to multiple climate hazards in the 21st century because of the projected ocean warming, oxygen loss, and decrease in POC flux (Table 5.5) under scenarios of greenhouse gas emissions.
+The average changes in these climate hazards for coral-water corals are projected to be almost halved under RCP2.6 relative to RCP 8.5 (Table 5.5).
+Under RCP 8.5, 95% ±2% (95% CI) of coral-water coral habitats are projected to experience animal biomass decline (-8.6% \pm 2.0%) globally by 2091-2100 relative to 2006-2015, driven by a projected 21% \pm 9% drop in POC flux (Jones et al., 2014).
+However, nutritional co-reliance of coral-water corals on zooplankton (Höfer et al., 2018) and carbon fixation by symbiotic microbes (Middelburg et al., 2015), is not incorporated into the models, adding uncertainty to these estimates.
+Regionally, suitable habitat for coralwater corals in the NE Atlantic is projected to decrease with multiple climatic hazards (warming, acidification, decreases in oxygen and POC flux) under RCP 8.5 for 2081-2100 (FAO, 2019), with up to

+98% loss of suitable habitat by 2099 due to shoaling aragonite saturation horizons.
+In the Southern hemisphere, a tolerance threshold of 7°C and decline of aragonite saturation below that required for survival ($\Omega{\text{arag}} < 0.84$) can cause large loss of cold-water corals habitat (Solenosmilia variabilis) on seamounts off Australia and New Zealand under future projections of warming and acidification to 2099 at RCP 4.5 and nearly complete loss under RCP 8.5 (Thresher et al., 2015).

-Overall, cold water corals can survive conditions of aragonite-undersaturation associated with ocean acidification but sensitivity varies among species and skeletons will be weakened (medium confidence).
+Overall, cold-water corals can survive conditions of aragonite-undersaturation associated with ocean acidification but sensitivity varies among species and skeletons will be weakened (medium confidence).
 The largest impacts on calcification and growth will occur when aragonite saturation is accompanied by warming and/or decrease in oxygen concentration beyond the tolerance limits of these corals (medium confidence).
-Given present day occurrence of 95% of cold water corals above the aragonite saturation horizon (Guinotte et al. 2006) and that no adaptation has been detected with regard to increased dissolution of exposed aragonite (Eyre et al. 2014), there is limited scope for the non-living components of cold water corals and for the large, non-living reef framework that comprises deep water reefs to avoid dissolution under RCP8.5 in the 21st century (high confidence).
-Multiple climatic hazards of warming, deoxygenation, aragonite under-saturation and decrease in POC flux are projected to negatively affect cold water corals worldwide from the present day by 2100 (high confidence).
-Uncertainty remains in the adaptive capacity of living cold water corals to cope with these changes and in the influence of altered regional current patterns on connectivity (Fox et al. 2016; Roberts et al. 2017).
-Sponges and the habitat they form may be less vulnerable than cold water corals to warming, acidification and deoxygenation that will occur under RCP8.5 in 2100 (low confidence).
+Given present day occurrence of 95% of cold-water corals above the aragonite saturation horizon (Guinotte et al., 2006) and that no adaptation has been detected with regard to increased dissolution of exposed aragonite (Eyre et al., 2014), there is limited scope for the non-living components of cold water corals and for the large, non-living reef framework that comprises deep water reefs to avoid dissolution under RCP 8.5 in the 21st century (high confidence).
+Multiple climatic hazards of warming, deoxygenation, aragonite undersaturation and decrease in POC flux are projected to negatively affect cold-water corals worldwide from the present day by 2100 (high confidence).
+Uncertainty remains in the adaptive capacity of living cold-water corals to cope with these changes and in the influence of altered regional current patterns on connectivity (Fox et al., 2016; Roberts et al., 2016).
+Sponges and the habitat they form may be less vulnerable than coldwater corals to warming, acidification and deoxygenation that will occur under RCP 8.5 in 2100 (low confidence).